· Compliance · 13 min read

 Violation #6: Manifest and Recordkeeping Failures

-Generators must retain copies of all hazardous waste manifests for at least 3 years.
+Generators must retain copies of hazardous waste manifests for at least 3 years.
 But retention is only half the obligation — active monitoring is the other half.

 The Exception Reporting Timeline